binipringle/crim-outline/index.md

 ## Limitations to felony murder rule

-Limits on Felonies for the felony-murder rule: (1) inherently dangerous felony limitation (fact v abstract), and (2) merger or "independent felony" limitation.
+Limits on Felonies for the felony-murder rule: (A)(1) inherently dangerous felony limitation (fact v abstract), and (2) merger or "independent felony" doctrine.
+(B) Act that resulted in the death must be in furtherance of a felony or during perpetration.
+The res gestae requirement of time, distance and causal relationship must be satisfied, and the policy must be the agency approach or proximate cause (a jurisdiction will never use both).

 **Inherently dangerous felony limitiation (fact v abstract)** (usually applied in the abstract as opposed to to the facts)